Kotlin/kotlinx-cli/README.md

 ```

 The boolean property `strictSubcommandOptionsOrder` defines the allowed order of options and arguments for subcommands.
-When it false (default), then the main program's options can be specified everywhere, even after the subcommand.
+When it is `false` (default), then the main program's options can be specified everywhere, even after the subcommand.
 Otherwise, parameters can only be specified after the subcommands where they are defined.
-For example
+For example,

 ```kotlin
 @file:OptIn(ExperimentalCli::class)